enso-org/enso/doc/design/syntax/syntax.md

 ## Types as Classes

 The following chapter describes the replacement for the currently used concept of _classes_.
-We have been always dreaming about true dependent typed language and the way classes currently work stands on the way to achieve the dreams.
+We have been always dreaming about true dependently typed language and the way classes currently work stands in the way to achieve the dreams.
 The change is, however, not as drastic as it seems.
 It is rather a process of extending the current model to provide more fine grained control over the objects and types.